microsoft/cppgraphqlgen/doc/migration.md

     // Can insert any sub-class of service::Object...
 };
 ```
-It's up to the you to make sure the `nodes` vector in this example only contains objects which actually implement the `Node` interface.
+It's up to you to make sure the `nodes` vector in this example only contains objects which actually implement the `Node` interface.
 If you want to do something more sophisticated like performing a lookup by `id`, you'd either need to request that before inserting an element and up-casting to `std::shared_ptr<service::Object>`, or you'd need to preserve the concrete type of each element, e.g. in a `std::variant` to be able to safely down-cast to the concrete type.

 As of 4.x, the implementation might look more like this:
 ```c++